algoverzum/problemset/topics/array/river-dams/statement/statement.en.md

     1

 ### Explanation of the example
-The third section is wider than the second and fourth.
-Although the first and fifth are also wider than their neighbours, because they are on the edge, they are not considered to be suitable locations.
+The river is wider at the third point than at the second and fourth points.
+Although it is also wider at the first and fifth points than it is next to them, because they are on the edge, they are not considered good locations.